 Woodturning can be a very enjoyable hobby, and if one focuses on learning good fundamental woodturning basics, it can be a safe hobby too.
-The same woodturning techniques needed to turn spindles such as table legs, bed posts, stair rail spindles or finials can be applied to turning bowls, attractive pens, bottle stoppers and more.
+The same woodturning techniques needed to turn spindles such as table legs, bed posts, stair rail spindles or finials can be applied to turning bowls, attractive pens, and more.

 While this one article certainly cannot cover every aspect of safe woodturning, if the budding woodturner can learn and consistently implement all of the following points, their woodturning skill will develop quickly.

 Sharp Tools are Safe Tools

 One of the first and most critical skills a woodturner must develop is the ability to properly sharpen their tools.
 Properly sharpened gouges, skew chisels, parting tools, scrapers, and other lathe tools will cut cleaner and be less inclined to grabbing or gouging the wood stock being turned.

 Woodturning tools should be sharpened on a bench grinder, or better yet, a slow speed wet sharpener.
 Each tool has a particular bevel that must be maintained, and the curve of the sharpening wheel will help maintain the tool's concave edge.

 The wood that is being turned by the lathe must be turned at an appropriate speed.
 A variable speed lathe will typically turn the stock from about 500 RPM to a max speed of about 4000 RPM.
 A good rule of thumb is, "the wider the stock, the lower the speed."

 In other words, a relatively narrow piece of stock (about 2-1/2" in thickness or thinner) can be turned at about 1500-2000 RPM (longer pieces should be cut at the lower end of the range), while thicker pieces should be turned at about half that speed.